Sunday, December 16, 2018

 A Problem For Roman Catholic Mariology

-The Roman Catholic Church teaches as dogma that Mary was conceived immaculately or without the stain of original sin.
-It also teaches that she was a perpetual virgin.
+The Roman Catholic Church teaches as dogma that Mary was conceived without the stain of original sin, which is known as her immaculate conception.
+It also teaches that she was a perpetual virgin, meaning that she never consummated her marriage.
 However, an inescapable dilemma arises in the process of embracing both dogmas.
-Consider the words of the Apostle Paul in regard to physical intimacy in marriage:
+Consider the words of the Apostle Paul in regard to physical intimacy within marriage:

 "But because of immoralities, each man is to have his own wife, and each woman is to have her own husband.
 The husband must fulfill his duty to his wife, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does; and likewise also the husband does not have authority over his own body, but the wife does.
 Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control."
 (1 Corinthians 7:2-5)